The Best Full-size Strollers of 2017

 To test weight and folded size we performed our own measurements.
 This proved important as we discovered that some manufacturers provided weights or measurements that excluded components such as wheels or detachable seats.
 Our measurements all include wheels and seats.
 We did not include accessory items like bassinets or rain covers which only some products include.

 The best scoring products for weight and folded size, scoring 8 of 10, are the Britax B-Agile 3 and the Baby Jogger City Mini.
-Both strollers weigh about 17.5 pounds and are closer to 6,500 cubic inches.
+Both strollers weigh about 17 lbs and are close to 6,500 cubic inches.

 The worst scoring products for weight and folded size are the 4mom Origami and the Quinny Buzz Xtra.
-The 4moms Origami is the heaviest at 34 pounds, while the largest is the Quinny Buzz at 17,160 cubic inches.
-The average for the group is closer to 11,500 cubic inches and 24 pounds, with the BOB Revolution Flex and UPPAbaby Cruz coming in closer to these values.
+The 4moms Origami is the heaviest at 34 lbs, while the largest is the Quinny Buzz at 17,160 cubic inches.
+The average for the group is closer to 11,500 cubic inches and 24 lbs, with the BOB Revolution Flex (27.3 lbs) and UPPAbaby Cruz (21.2 lbs) coming in closer to these values.